 Verse 11: “I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 Verses 14 and 15: “I am the good shepherd.
 I know my own and my own know me.
 As the Father knows me and I know the Father I lay down my life for the sheep.”

 Now I don’t know if you hear what I hear in these words that I have been giving you so far in these five observations, but I hear Romans 8.
-Those whom the Father has gave to the Son.
+Those whom the Father has given to the Son.
 And those whom he gave to the Son he called through the voice of the shepherd.
 And those whom he called through the voice of the shepherd he justified by laying down his life for them.
 Sound familiar?
 It is not an accident.
 Paul knew his Jesus.

 6. The Life of the Sheep Can Never Be Taken